Sessions

 Click the + button in the toolbar to start a new session with default settings.

-Shift+click + to open the session setup dialog and configure the session before it starts:
+Shift+click + to open a Custom Session dialog and configure the session before it starts:

 | Field | What it does |